-Even in the extensively grazed properties in the semi arid zones the benefits of relieving young cattle of sub-clinical worm burdens (where the calves have worms but are showing no obvious outward signs) I believe is very underrated.
-Anecdotally treated calves haven’t been nearly as badly effected by nutritional stress or 3 day sickness compared with untreated weaner calves in these situations.
+Even in the extensively grazed properties in the semi arid zones, I believe the benefits of relieving young cattle of sub-clinical worm burdens (where the calves have worms but are showing no obvious outward signs) are very underrated.
+Anecdotally, treated calves haven’t been nearly as badly affected by nutritional stress or 3 day sickness compared with untreated weaner calves in these situations.
 I would like to see some good scientific investigation in this area.

-Another fairy standard piece of advice for pasture based producers is to treat their 1st calving heifers generally prior to calving or marking time which ever fits in with other management and health procedures the best.
+Another fairy standard piece of advice for pasture based producers is to treat their first calving heifers generally prior to calving or marking time – which ever fits in with other management and health procedures the best.

-It is also now generally understood that some sort of worm infestation is required for the animal to adequately develop a natural immunity to infestation so a balance does have to be achieved between keeping the animal healthy and productive and “over –drenching”
+It is also now generally understood that some sort of infestation of cattle worms is required for the animal to adequately develop a natural immunity to infestation.
+A balance therefore does have to be achieved between keeping the animal healthy and productive and overdoing it with the worm drench.

 There are two classes of stock often overlooked by producers:

 Firstly, the old girls in the herd.
-Many times as a practicing veterinarian I have seen 9-10 year old cows (yes, there are some in every herd) in real trouble due to worm infestation.
-These old cows loose their resistance to worms and are just as susceptible as young cattle.
+Many times as a practising veterinarian I have seen 9-10 year old cows (yes, there are some in every herd) in real trouble due to worm infestation.
+These old cows lose their worm resistance and are just as susceptible as young cattle.